Hofstra University Library

 Individual faculty are sometimes in a position to purchase difficult to acquire materials, especially those which are published abroad.
 Issues of technical format standards and compatibility with existing campus equipment must be considered.
 Some foreign produced videos will not run on standard US equipment.
 Under these circumstances, we are sometimes able to reimburse faculty for items purchased on behalf of the Library.
 We strongly suggest that you contact the Head of Resource and Collection Services before making these purchases; otherwise, we cannot guarantee that Hofstra will provide reimbursement.
 Purchases made by individual faculty must include a receipt.

 U.S. copyright law permits the circulation of videos to individual library patrons; Hofstra faculty may check out audiovisual materials for one week.
 The law permits showing a video to a class of students during the course of instruction.
 For more information on copyright and audiovisual content, go to the Copyright Information Center.

 Hofstra University Library provides full level cataloging for all VHS and DVD titles in the online catalog.
-Many streaming video records may also be found in the online catalog.
-As most of our streaming video partners are adding content on a regular basis, however, it is a good idea to check the different sites listed in this guide if the desired title is not found in the catalog
+Records for most streaming titles may also be found in the online catalog.
+Our streaming video partners are adding content on a regular basis, so it is a good idea to check the different sites listed in this guide if the desired title is not found in the catalog